Mika Ojala

-Mika Ojala ([ˈmikɑ ˈojɑlɑ]; born 21 June 1988) is a Finnish professional footballer who plays as a midfielder.
+Mika Ojala ([ˈmikɑ ˈojɑlɑ]; born 21 June 1988) is a Finnish football coach and a former professional footballer who plays as a midfielder.
 He began his senior club career playing for VG-62, before signing with Inter Turku at age 18 in 2006.

 Ojala made his international debut for Finland in January 2010, at the age of 21.

 Club career

 VG-62

 Ojala started his football career in Paimion Haka and later moved to Inter Turku's junior system.
 He made his debut on senior level at the age of 16 in Inter Turku's reserve team VG-62.

 Inter Turku

-He gained his first appearance in Veikkausliiga during season 2006.
+Ojala gained his first appearance in Veikkausliiga during season 2006.

-On 17 November 2008 Ojala joined the Dutch club Heerenveen for a one-week-trial together with Wilhelm Ingves from IFK Mariehamn.
+On 17 November 2008, he joined the Dutch club Heerenveen for a one-week-trial together with Wilhelm Ingves from IFK Mariehamn.
 He visited FC Zürich in 2006.

 Häcken

 On 9 November 2012, after his contract with Inter had expired, it was announced that Ojala had signed a three-year contract with Swedish topflight club BK Häcken, joining with compatriot Kari Arkivuo.